vizdata-f21/project-1-7_up/README.md

 in the "Approach" section.

 ### Approach

+We are making 2 different plots to address our question:

+(1) Absolute household income figures for each income quintile by race by year.

+(2) Household income ratio (baseline = lowest income quintile) for each income quintile by race by year.

+will visualize the income figures for each of household income quintile - how their figure changes over time for each racial group.

+  - Variables involved will be `race`, `year`, `income_percentile` (mutated from `income_quintile`), and household income (in 2019 Dollars for the first figure and in ratio to the lowest quintile income per year and per race for the second figure).

+  - There will be no external data to be merged in, but in the process, we will expect to perform some amount of data wrangling, e.g., `mutate`, `filter`, `select`, and `pivot`.

 (1-2 paragraphs) Describe what types of plots you are going to make to address your question.
 For each plot, provide a clear explanation as to